Associate Professor

 College of Nursing and Health Sciences

-Michelle Bellon is an Associate Professor in the Disability and Community Inclusion Unit, and Course Coordinator of the Bachelor of Disability and Developmental Education in the College of Nursing and Health Sciences.
-She began her career working as a Developmental Educator providing education, community integration and counselling support to adults with acquired brain injury (ABI) within community-based and private consultancy services.
-Her research, teaching and professional involvement combine interests in epilepsy, acquired brain injury and family/care-giver supports.
+Michelle Bellon is an Associate Professor in Disability and Community Inclusion, in the College of Nursing and Health Sciences.
+She also leads research collaborations with the South Australian Intellectual Disability Health Service (SAIDHS) and Cancer Council SA.
+Michelle began her career working as a Developmental Educator providing education, community integration and counselling support to adults with acquired brain injury (ABI) within community-based and private consultancy services.
+Her research, teaching and professional involvement combine interests in epilepsy, acquired brain injury, family/care-giver supports and access to health care for people with disability.
 She has held a range of management roles including President of the Epilepsy Association of SA and NT, Director of Epilepsy Australia, and Board member of the Community Re-entry Program.
-Michelle is currently an Epilepsy Ambasador, and member of the Editorial Board of Brain Impairment.
+Michelle is currently a member of the Editorial Board of Brain Impairment, a Director on the Board of Developmental Educators Australia (DEA), Expert Review Panel member for Lifetime Support Authority (LSA), Intellectual Disability Health Education and Training Expert Advisory Group, and on the Advisory Reference Group for Brain Injury SA.

 PhD Flinders University (2005)